Diego1Hernandez/azure-network-protocols/README.md

 <img src="https://i.imgur.com/BTvFxCw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Connect to your VM1 using Remote Desktop Connection.
-On VM1 dowload and install wireshark from "https://www.wireshark.org/download.html".
+In the windows search, search remote desktop connection and open.
+Next, connect to VM1 by typing VM1's address into remote desktop connection. log in using the information you created when creating the virtual machine.
+On VM1 download and install wireshark from "https://www.wireshark.org/download.html".
 </p>
 <br />